Asian Pork And Shrimp Party Meatballs are my riff on a Thai Style Omelette in meatball form with a sweet and tangy siracha chile sauce.

 - Remove the covering from the sheet pan.
 When the pork and shrimp meatballs are cooked through, remove from the broth and place back on the sheet pan.

-- To Make The Sweet And Tangy Siracha Chile Sauce: In a large frying pan, add the ingredients for the sauce and cook over medium heat until it reduces by half.
+- In a large frying pan, add the ingredients for the sauce and cook over medium heat until it reduces by half.
 Add the pork and shrimp meatballs and swirl them around in the frying pan to coat with the sauce by gently shaking the pan by the handle.